CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

 ======
-step
+Simulation Step
 ======

-.. code-block:: python

-    observation, reward, dones, info = env.step(action)

-``step``:
-    - Api: env.step(actions)
+``step(actions)``:
+    - Simulate one step
     - The format of action is specified below.
     - return observation, reward, info, dones
     - The format of observations, rewards, infos and dones is specified below.

+.. code-block:: python

+    observation, reward, dones, info = env.step(action)

 `actions`: